Wednesday, May 31, 2017

 Its been quiet here on the blog because I've had the most lovely visit from my daughter and 6 month old grandson, Ollie.
 Hubby had a quick visit before he left for Labrador and then it was the three of us.
 The weather was pretty good so we got outside in the yard, on the deck and went walking on the trail and through the park.

-I let everything else go for the four days except making meals and spending time with them.
-I was a bit teary eyed when they left yesterday, so I threw myself into more cleaning and purging.
 This afternoon, I put the Stacked Squares baby quilt under the needle to free motion quilt.
 Most of the time I have my quilts done on a long arm.
 For the first time, though, I had to press all seams open and i thought I'd do it myself to keep the stitches and quilt pattern denser.

 Im finding it a little painful on one forearm that has been troubling me.
 It's good that I can leave it and come back to it for little sessions.
 I can also take little rests to breathe and watch the bird activity.
 We have a pair of swallows setting up nest in the house on the pole.
 Earlier we had chickadees.